 We have considerable experience in employing micro-economic theory and advanced empirical tools to support firms in their ex-ante compliance with these provisions, as well as in their ex-post defense against allegations of anticompetitive behavior.
 We can help your company find the exact boundaries of your freedom to compete without imposing unnecessary restrictions to those initiatives that will allow you to gain new customers and improve your business.

 Over the few last years, we have been involved in a large number of investigations into alleged abuses of a dominant position.
 Relevant cases we have worked on concern allegations of: refusal to supply and excessive pricing of an input for the production of active pharmaceutical ingredients (API), refusal to supply spare parts and maintenance services for elevators, excessive airport charges, foreclosure and discrimination in the mobile telecoms sector, and exclusive contracts in the TV market.

 If your company needs advice for assessing whether one of your business practices or the behavior of your competitors may be in breach of Article 102, contact us.

 Lear, together with Analysis Mason, assisted one of the major fixed telecom operator in the Slovenian market by evaluating the potential exclusionary effects of a proposed discount wholesale scheme.
 The analysis was mainly aimed at assessing whether the discount could alter competition in the retail market by discriminating retail operators’ access to the scheme.

-The Italian Competition Authority (ICA) started an investigation into Enel to ascertain whether certain practices by Enel could distort the competitive dynamics resulting from the full liberalisation of the market.
+The Italian Competition Authority started an investigation into Enel to ascertain whether certain practices by Enel could distort the competitive dynamics resulting from the full liberalisation of the market.
 Enel, as the only vertically integrated operator, allegedly leveraged on its upstream operations to foreclose competitors from the downstream market.
-Lear developed an analysis aimed […] Read more
+Lear developed an analysis aimed at […] Read more